kitbs/stubs/README.md

     ->source('stubs/stub-2')
     ->output(function($path, $content) {

-        // Called for each rendered file, INSTEAD of creating it
+        // Called for each parsed file, instead of storing it
-        // Useful for modifying the file's path or contents before you store it
+        // Useful for further modifications before you store it
-        // or sending to an API, like stubbing a github repository.
+        // or posting to an API like stubbing a github repository

     })->render($variables);
 ```